Run a Validator

 - Start by reading the node requirements to get to know the compute, memory and storage resources you need.
 Note also the internet bandwidth requirements.

-- Select a method to deploy your nodes, i.e., use a cloud service or Docker or source code.
+- Select a method to deploy your nodes, i.e., use a cloud managed Kubernetes, Docker, or source code.

 - Generate identity for the nodes.
 This is the first step in progressively making your nodes secure and ready to be integrated into the Aptos network.